Table of Contents

 They have long played a significant role in numerous cultures.
 Spain experienced a huge boom in classical guitar popularity at the beginning of the century.
 They are frequently used for genres like mariachi, flamenco, and classical music.

-The use of nylon strings on classical guitars is one of its distinguishing characteristics.
+The use of nylon strings on classical guitars is one of its primary characteristics.
 These strings are responsible for the softer, warmer, and quieter sound that distinguishes them from steel-string acoustics.

 The nylon strings also contribute to a more comfortable playing experience.
 Particularly for fingerstyle techniques and intricate flamenco patterns.